Understanding California Burglary Law

 First-degree burglary

 A person is charged with first-degree burglary when they burglarize a “dwelling,” which may be a house, room, shop, warehouse, tent, railroad car, cargo container, camper, or other location.
 First-degree burglary is always a felony.
+A conviction for first-degree burglary can result in a prison sentence of 2, 4, or 6 years.

 Second-degree burglary